ISUgenomics/isu-commandline-intro-2025/README.md

 ---

+## Email:
+If you have any questions/suggestions: gifhelp@iastate.edu

 ## Schedule (At a glance)

 - Start 1:00 PM: Welcome & setup; CLI concepts and getting to the terminal